Arden Heights Woods

 Arden Heights Woods is largely composed of a somewhat primitive-feeling forested wetland currently included in the Blue-Belt program.

-Within this beautifully primal property, a lazy stream slowly meanders through the trees leading toward a large woodland pond, allowing for an abundance of plants and wildlife to thrive.
+Within this property, a stream slowly meanders through the trees leading toward a large woodland pond, allowing for an abundance of plants and wildlife to thrive.

 The hardwood forest surrounding the wetland further contributes to the already diverse habitat available within Arden Heights, which, together with the adjacent marsh attracts an incredible assortment of wildlife including hawks, owls, warblers and sparrows, as well as spring peepers, tree frogs, salamanders, along with a variety of small mammals.

 One of the unique geologic features identified within Arden Heights Woods is a ground moraine that was created from glacial till derived from Upper Triassic and Lower Jurassic shale and sandstone.
 The ground moraine was created during the Wisconsinan glacial period and is part of the Harbor Hill moraine, which deposited material in a distinct northwest-southeasterly band across Staten Island.

 Arden Heights can be accessed off of Woodrow Road.
 There is no designated parking, but vehicles can be parked on the shoulder of Woodrow Road.
 (40.558106°N, 74.180493°W) Google Maps (leaves DEC website)

 Practice Leave No Trace principles (leaves DEC website) when recreating on state land to enjoy the outdoors responsibly, minimize impact on the natural resources and avoid conflicts with other users.

 For your safety and protection of the resource, the following regulations are in place:

 - All State Forests are Carry in Carry Out facilities.